bromsk/BayesInPython/docs/04-NonlinearInR.md

 ### Intercept RE, no GP

-This simulation study now includes the intercept RE, allowing for different background moth pressures at each location:
+This simulation study now includes the intercept RE, allowing for different background moth pressures at each location, but all location still share a common $\beta(t)$.

 $$
 y_{ijt} \sim NegBinom(\lambda_{ijt}, \theta) \\